-Solomon Asch defined conformity as deference to one’s group norm in the hope to receive social approval (Asch 1955).
-This social phenomena was found in numerous studies, conducted across various cultures and socio-demographic conditions (for a review, see Morgan and Laland 2012).
-While most studies in social psychology have concentrated on conformity as the dependent variable, namely addressing the many conditions that shape it, this research centers on the causal effect of conformity on groups’ performance and adaptability.
+Asch (1955) defined conformity as deference to one’s group norm in the hope of receiving social approval.
+This social phenomenon has been found in numerous studies conducted across various cultures and sociodemographic conditions (for a review, see Morgan and Laland 2012).
+Most studies in social psychology have concentrated on conformity as the dependent variable, namely addressing the many conditions that shape it.
+In contrast, the current research centers on the causal effect of conformity on groups’ performance and adaptability.

-Important contributions to this question come from theoretical studies in evolutionary biology on culture and the social transmission of information.
-Conformity in this field is defined based on an observable pattern of behavior, namely as a disproportionate propensity to adopt the majority choice (Boyd and Richerson 1998, RIcherson and Boyd 2008), for it leads to a unanimous group behavior.
-Formal models in this field suggest that in a spatially variable environment with migration between subpopulations, conformity is an effective strategy to adopt the locally adaptive behavior (Boyd and Richerson 1988, Henrich and Boyd 1998, Nakahashi et al. 2012).
-Some experimental findings indeed suggest that conformity is an effective strategy for social learners under stable environments (Efferson et al. 2008, Morgan et al. 2011).
-However, a temporally variant environment is predicted to select against conformity (Feldman et al. 1996, Hoppitt et al. 2010; Nakahashi et al. 2012).
-The extent to which conformity is expected to be adaptive is therefore contested (Morgan and Laland 2012, Kendel et al. 2018).
+Important contributions to this issue come from theoretical studies in evolutionary biology on culture and the social transmission of information.
+Conformity in this field is defined based on an observable pattern of behavior, namely, as a disproportionate propensity to adopt the majority opinion (Boyd and Richerson 1998; Richerson and Boyd 2008), which leads to consensual group behavior.
+Formal models in this field suggest that in a spatially variable environment with migration between subpopulations, conformity in adopting the locally adaptive behavior is an effective strategy (Boyd and Richerson 1988; Henrich and Boyd 1998; Nakahashi et al. 2012).
+Some experimental findings suggest that conformity is indeed an effective strategy for social learners in stable environments (Efferson et al. 2008, Morgan et al. 2012).
+However, a temporally variable environment predicts selection against conformity (Feldman et al. 1996, Hoppitt et al. 2010; Nakahashi et al. 2012).
+The extent to which conformity is considered adaptive is therefore subject to controversy (Morgan and Laland 2012; Kendel et al. 2018).

 Another contribution of cultural evolution theory pertains to several important considerations in designing experimental studies of conformity.
 First, not all forms of social learning constitute conformity.
-Social learning is defined as the acquisition of behavior by observation of, or interaction with, other individuals (Rendell et al. 2011, Alpin et al. 2017), in contrast with asocial learning that is based on personal experience (or trial and error).
-Conformity is the case where social learning leads to the homogenization of group behavior, by disproportionate adoption of popular traits (Efferson et al. 2008).
-Second, since the use of social information increases as asocial information becomes more costly and the task more difficult (Morgan et al. 2012), conformity is only expected in cases where a group member is naïve regarding how to cope with the task.
+Social learning is defined as the acquisition of behavior by observation of, or interaction with, other individuals (Alpin et al. 2017; Rendell et al. 2011).
+In contrast, asocial learning is based on personal experience (or trial and error).
+Conformity is an outcome of social learning that leads to the homogenization of group behavior through disproportionate adoption of popular traits (Efferson et al. 2008).
+Second, the use of social information increases as asocial information becomes more costly and the task more difficult (Morgan et al. 2012).
+Therefore, conformity is only expected in cases where a group member is unaware of how to cope with the task.
 Third, in order to distinguish between the effects of asocial and social information, the former must be controlled for (Morgan and Laland 2012).

-Drawing on these studies, we suggest that conformity improves group performance in a stable environment (H1), and decreases performance in a temporally variant environment (H2).
-Specifically, our second hypothesis entails that conformity reduces group adaptability.
-In the following we report the experimental study conducted to test these hypotheses.
+Drawing on these studies, we suggest that conformity improves group performance in a stable environment (H1), and decreases performance in a temporally variable environment (H2).
+Specifically, our second hypothesis suggests that conformity reduces group adaptability.
+In the following we report on the experimental study conducted to test these hypotheses.